Soumyabrata/Soumyabrata.github.io/application.md

 -->
 # Summary

-I am currently in the academic job market.
-This page provides details on several aspects of my application packet.
+I am no longer in the academic job market.
+However, this page provides details on several aspects of my application packet.

 <br />
 Curriculum Vitae | [<a href="https://www.scss.tcd.ie/~devs/files/CV.pdf">PDF</a>]